Updated: May 15

 This baba ganoush recipe is seriously the best & easy to make (no food processor needed).

-Thanks again to Heritage Market in Homestead, Florida for growing beautiful organic vegetables for the community, you are amazing & to Patria of LiquidSolFarms for introducing us to the space during your wonderful FARM KIDS CLUB class!
+Thanks again to Heritage Market in Homestead, Florida for growing beautiful organic vegetables for the South Florida community, you are amazing & to Patria of LiquidSolFarms for introducing us to the space during your wonderful FARM KIDS CLUB class which she offers on Tuesdays at the Heritage Market (morning and afternoon classes for children which include painting, story time, music, planting seeds and a garden pick)

 2 pounds eggplants (about 2 small- medium sized eggplants)